Holistische Arts

 • Strengthen your immune system: Nutrition, supplements, and lifestyle play a crucial role.
 Think of sufficient vegetables (especially cruciferous vegetables), vitamin C, folic acid, and zinc.

-• Quit smoking: Smoking is one of the most significant risk factors for HPV progression.
+• Stop smoking: Smoking is one of the most significant risk factors for HPV progression.

 • Reconsider the contraceptive pill: The pill is a risk factor.
 Discuss alternatives with your general practitioner (GP).